The Blip: Design and special effects

+Reception and popular culture

+The introduction of the Blip drew positive reviews from critics and audiences as an effective plot device due to its use as a plot twist in Infinity War, serious tone, and overarching implications in the MCU.
+Marvel Studios president Kevin Feige viewed the inclusion of the Blip as a major crux in the MCU timeline, similar to how the Battle of New York in the third act of The Avengers (2012) would go on to be referenced as a pivotal event in multiple MCU media.
+The depiction of the Blip at the conclusion of Avengers: Infinity War sparked various Internet meme reactions, including one referencing Peter Parker saying he does not feel good as he disintegrates, which was applied to other things.

-The website, DidThanosKill.Me was created for fans to see if they would have been spared by Thanos or not.
-The ending also spawned the creation of the Reddit subreddit, r/thanosdidnothingwrong.
+The website, DidThanosKill.Me was created for fans to see if they would have been spared by Thanos or not, telling them either "You were spared by Thanos" or "You were slain by Thanos".
+The ending of Infinity War also spawned the creation of the Reddit subreddit r/thanosdidnothingwrong.
 A user within the subreddit suggested that half of the approximately 20,000 subscribers at the time be banned from the subreddit, in order to mimic the events of the film.
 After the community agreed to the measure, the moderators approached Reddit's administrators to see if the mass ban would even be possible.
 Once the administrators agreed to the random ban of half the subscribers, it was set to occur on July 9, 2018.
 Notice of the impending ban made the subreddit's subscribers increase to over 700,000, including both of the Russos who subscribed.
 Ahead of the ban, Brolin posted a video saying "Here we go, Reddit users," and ending it with a snap.
 Over 60,000 people watched a live Twitch stream of the ban occurring, which lasted several hours.
-The ban of over 300,000 accounts, which included Anthony Russo, was the largest in Reddit's history.
+The ban of over 300,000 accounts, which included Anthony Russo's, was the largest in Reddit's history.
 Those banned then gathered in the new subreddit, /r/inthesoulstone.
 One Reddit user who participated described the ban as embodying "the spirit of the Internet" with people "banding together, en masse, around something relatively meaningless but somehow decidedly awesome and hilarious".
 Andrew Tigani of Screen Rant said this showed "how impactful the film has already become to pop culture.
 It is also a testament to how valuable fan interaction can be via social media".